arosenblum1/arosenblum1/Projects/CC_CalCurves.md

 spline curve calculation to maintain accuracy across a wide range of analyte concentrations.
 However, the mathematics behind splines are complex and can sometimes react unpredictably to small changes in input values.
 Because of this, a high degree of care must be taken when selecting the analyte concentration for each cal level.
+To complicate matters further, the existing software tools used for our splines are too dense and user-unfriendly to be effectively used by my team, forcing us to go through the laborious and resource-intensive process of making an experimental cal series and collecting a real curve whenever we want to test a change to the curve's design.

-To complicate matters further, the existing company-standard software tools used for our splines are either access-restricted to too dense and user-unfriendly to be effectively used by my team.
+Using SciPy's handy interpolate module, which includes functions for generating and evaluating spline curves, I've built several visualizations and tools to explore options for improving cal curve performance for a particular problem assay to inform next-step decision-making in the design process.